 Any natural dye belongs to one of two classes.
-Substantive, giving colour directly to the material: and adjective, which includes the greater number of dyes and requires the use of a mordant to bring out the colour.
+Substantive, giving color directly to the material: and adjective, which includes the greater number of dyes and requires the use of a mordant to bring out the color.
 All adjective dyes need this preparation of the fibre before they will fix themselves on it.
 The use of a mordant, though not a necessity, is sometimes an advantage when using substantive dyes.

-Mordants should not affect the physical characteristics of the fibres.
+Mordants should not affect the physical characteristics of the fibers.
 Sufficient time must be allowed for the mordant to penetrate the fibre thoroughly.
 If the mordant is only superficial, the dye will be uneven: it will fade and will not be as brilliant as it should be.
 The brilliancy and fastness of Eastern natural dyes are probably due to a great extent to the length of time taken over the various processes of dyeing.
 The longer time that can be given to each process, the more satisfactory will be the result.

 Silk and wool require very much the same preparation except that in the case of silk, high temperatures should be avoided.
 Wool is generally boiled in a weak solution of whatever mordant is used.
 With silk, as a rule, it is better to use a cold solution, or a solution at a temperature below boiling point.
 Cotton and linen are more difficult to dye than wool or silk.
 Their fibre is not so porous and will not hold the natural dye stuff without a more complicated preparation.
 The usual method of preparing linen or cotton is to boil it first with some astringent.
 The use of astringents in dyeing depends upon the tannic acid they contain.
-In combination with ordinary mordants, tannic acid aids the attraction of the colouring matter to the fibre and adds brilliancy to the colours.
+In combination with ordinary mordants, tannic acid aids the attraction of the coloring matter to the fibre and adds brilliancy to the colors.
 The astringents mostly used are tannic acid, gall nuts, sumach and myrobalams.
 Cotton has a natural attraction for tannic acid, so that when once steeped in its solution it is not easily removed by washing.

 ALUM - aluminum potassium sulfate

 This is the most generally used of all the mordants, and has been known as such from early times in many parts of the world.
-For most colours a certain proportion of cream of tartar should be added to the alum bath as it helps to brighten the ultimate colour.
+For most colors a certain proportion of cream of tartar should be added to the alum bath as it helps to brighten the ultimate color.
 The usual amount of alum is a quarter of a pound to a pound of wool (25% of the weight of wool).
 As a rule, less mordant, (as little as 10% of the weight of wool) is needed for light colours than for dark.
 Excess of alum is apt to make the wool sticky.
 The usual length of time for boiling is about an hour.
 Some dyers give as much as 2-1/2 hours.
 There is also a cold method whereby the wool is added to a cold alum bath and left for one to two weeks.

 IRON - Ferrous Sulphate, copperas, green vitriol

 Iron is one of the oldest mordants known and is largely used in wool and cotton dyeing.
 It is almost as important as alum.
 The temperature of the mordanting bath must be raised very gradually to boiling point or the wool will dye unevenly.
-A general method of dealing with copperas is to boil the wool first in a decoction of the colouring matter and then add the mordant to the same bath in a proportion of 5 to 8 per cent of the weight of the wool, and continue boiling for half an hour or so longer.
+A general method of dealing with copperas is to boil the wool first in a decoction of the coloring matter and then add the mordant to the same bath in a proportion of 5 to 8 per cent of the weight of the wool, and continue boiling for half an hour or so longer.
 With some dyes a separate bath is needed, such as with Camwood or Catechu.
 Great care is needed in the using of copperas, as, unless it is thoroughly dissolved and mixed with the water before the wool is entered, it is apt to stain the wool.
 It also hardens wool if used in excess or if boiled too long.
 A separate bath should always be kept for natural dyes or mordants containing iron.
-The least trace of it will dull colours and it will spoil the brilliancy of reds, yellows and oranges.
+The least trace of it will dull colors and it will spoil the brilliancy of reds, yellows and oranges.

-Copperas is mostly used for the fixing of wool colours (Fustic, etc.) to produce brown shades; the wool being boiled first in a decoction of the natural dye for about 1 hour, and then for 1/2 an hour with the addition of 5 to 8 per cent of copperas.
-If used for darkening colours, copperas is added to the bath after the dyeing, and the boiling continued for 15 to 20 mins.
+Copperas is mostly used for the fixing of wool colors (Fustic, etc.) to produce brown shades; the wool being boiled first in a decoction of the natural dye for about 1 hour, and then for 1/2 an hour with the addition of 5 to 8 per cent of copperas.
+If used for darkening colors, copperas is added to the bath after the dyeing, and the boiling continued for 15 to 20 mins.

 TIN* - Stannous chloride, tin crystals, tin salts, muriate of tin.

 Tin is not so useful as a mordant in itself, but as a modifying agent with other mordants.
 It must always be used with great care, as it tends to harden the wool, making it harsh and brittle.
-Its general effect is to give brighter, clearer and faster colours than the other mordants.
+Its general effect is to give brighter, clearer and faster colors than the other mordants.
 When used as a mordant before dyeing, the wool is entered into the cold mordant bath, containing 4 per cent of stannous chloride and 2 per cent oxalic acid; the temperature is gradually raised to boiling, and kept at this temperature for 1 hour.
-It is sometimes added to the natural dye bath towards the end of dyeing, to intensify and brighten the colour.
+It is sometimes added to the natural dye bath towards the end of dyeing, to intensify and brighten the color.
 It is also used with cochineal for scarlet on wool in the one bath method.